ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 * You MUST run the ``ansible-test sanity`` command from the `latest stable ansible-base/ansible-core branch <https://github.com/ansible/ansible/branches/all?query=stable->`_.

   * Collections MUST run an equivalent of the ``ansible-test sanity --docker`` command.
-  * If they do not use ``--docker``, they must make sure that all tests run, in particular the compile and import tests (which should run for all `supported Python versions <https://docs.ansible.com/ansible/latest/dev_guide/developing_python_3.html#ansible-and-python-3>`_).
+  * If they do not use ``--docker``, they must make sure that all tests run, in particular the compile and import tests (which should run for all :ref:`supported Python versions <ansible-and-python-3>`).
   * Collections can choose to skip certain Python versions that they explicitly do not support; this needs to be documented in ``README.md`` and in every module and plugin (hint: use a docs fragment).
-However we strongly recommend you follow the `Ansible Python Compatibility <https://docs.ansible.com/ansible/latest/dev_guide/developing_python_3.html#ansible-and-python-3>`_ section for more details.
+However we strongly recommend you follow the :ref:`Ansible Python Compatibility <ansible-and-python-3>` section for more details.

 * You SHOULD suggest to *additionally* run ``ansible-test sanity`` from the ansible/ansible ``devel`` branch so that you find out about new linting requirements earlier.
 * The sanity tests MUST pass.